-- suspending the user's existing Nymi Band - enrolling the temporary Nymi Band to the user
+- Suspending the existing Nymi Band associated with the user - Enrolling a temporary Nymi Band to the user

-- 1. In the NES Administrator Console, select Search. - 2.
-In the Search page, select the Users Option. - 3.
-In the search field, type the full or partial username, first name, or last name of the user. - 4.
+- 1. In the Search page, select the Users Option. - 2.
+In the search field, type the full or partial username, first name, or last name of the user. - 3.
 Click search.
-The Search page displays the user, or a list of users that match the search criteria. - 5.
-Select the Domain\username link of the user to open the User Details page. - 6.
+The Search page displays the user, or a list of users that match the search criteria. - 4.
+Select the Domain\username link of the user to open the User Details page. - 5.
 Click the Serial Number of the original Nymi Band.
-The Nymi Band page appears. - 7.
-Clear the Is Active box. - 8.
-Select the Is Primary box.
+The Nymi Band page appears. - 6.
+Clear the Is Active box. - 7.
+Select the Is Primary box. - 8.
+Click Save.